3rww/sewer-atlas-docs/docs/semver.md

 Since beginning the quarterly update cycle in 2017Q2, we've used a [*semantic versioning* ("SemVer")](https://semver.org/) approach for tagging each data release&mdash;e.g., *v6.1.0*  for 2018-Q1.

 SemVer was originally developed for software versioning as a way to indicate major, minor, and patch changes to software.
-With the Sewer Atlas, we use it o indicate the nature of changes to both the schema and the data itself.
+With the Sewer Atlas, we use it to indicate the nature of changes to both the schema and the data itself.

 ## The SemVer Concept